polezina/oxford-hack/README.md

 ## How to use.

 Enter your text in the left textframe and press "Dino it!" to see the result in the right frame.
+Highlight name of a dinosaur and press "Learn with me!" to be redirected to the page about this dinosaur.
+If you don't choose any dinosaur and press "Learn with me!", you will be redirected to the random page about one of the dinosaurs we used.